 R4059: It is the responsibility of the sender to convert the embedded URL to use HTTPS as different transport security mechanisms can be negotiated.

-R4060: A DEVICE MUST support the following TLS Ciphersuite: TLS_RSA_WITH_RC4_128_SHA.
+R4060: A SERVICE MUST support the following TLS Ciphersuite: TLS_RSA_WITH_RC4_128_SHA.

-R4061: It is recommended that a DEVICE also support the following TLS Ciphersuite: TLS_RSA_WITH_AES_128_CBC_SHA.
+R4061: It is recommended that a SERVICE also support the following TLS Ciphersuite: TLS_RSA_WITH_AES_128_CBC_SHA.

 R4062: Additional Ciphersuites MAY be supported.
 They are negotiated during the TLS handshake.

+Where appropriate, DEVICEs are encouraged to support additional Ciphersuites that rely on more robust security technology, such as the SHA-2 [SHA] family of hashing standards.

+R5014: A SERVICE SHOULD NOT negotiate any of the following TLS Ciphersuites: (a) TLS_RSA_WITH_NULL_SHA, (b) any Ciphersuite with DH_anon in their symbolic name, (c) any Ciphersuites with MD5 in their symbolic name.

 Acknowledgements